Some results on the higher-rank graphs associated to crystals of semisimple Lie algebras: Embedding the Bruhat graph

 \begin{proof} Consider the left weak Bruhat graph of $W = S_3$, which is depicted in \cref{fig:weak-bruhat-S3}.
 We have an edge of color $2$ from $s_1 s_2$ to $s_1 s_2 s_1 = s_2 s_1 s_2$.
 On the other hand, the skeleton of $\hrg$ depicted in \cref{fig:skeleton-graph-sl3} shows that there is no edge of color $\omega_2$ between those two vertices. \end{proof}

 \begin{remark} The asymmetry between the left and right weak Bruhat orders can be related to the fact that the vertices of $\hrg$ are defined using right ends (instead of left ends). \end{remark}

-On the other hand, there is a way to embed the left weak Bruhat graph into the whole $\hrg$, as opposed to just its skeleton, which we discuss in the next subsection.
+In the next subsection we are going to consider the question of embedding the (strong) Bruhat graph $\bruhat$ into the \emph{whole} $\hrg$, as opposed to just its skeleton.
+Since $\bruhatL$ is a subgraph of $\bruhat$, the results will have implications for embeddings of $\bruhatL$ as well.